DataDog/documentation/content/en/watchdog/faulty_deployment_detection.md

 You can also enable the monitor by clicking the **Suggested Monitors** button, and then **Enable**.
 The Suggested Monitors button is only available if the service does not yet have a monitor configured.
 If the button is not available, follow the instruction above to create the monitor from the [New Monitors][3] page.

-Since each deployment is analyzed repeatedly, in order to prevent re-alerting multiple time on the same faulty deployment, we recommend setting a recovery time of 60 min for the monitor.
+Each deployment is repeatedly analyzed.
+To prevent re-alerting of the same faulty deployment, Datadog recommends setting a recovery time of 60 min for the monitor.

 {{< img src="watchdog/faulty_deployment_suggested_monitors.png" alt="The APM services page with the Suggested Monitors button" >}}